cdown/chrisdown.name/source/_posts/2014-01-06-trim-on-corsair-force-cssd-f120gb2.md

 looks fine, and it seems to operate normally otherwise.

 I ended up using wiper.sh in a cron job.
 On Arch Linux, that's bundled with the hdparm package.
-After installing it, you can trim every month by doing something like the following:
+After installing it, you can trim twice every month by doing something like the following:

     PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin

-    0 6 1 * * root wiper.sh --commit --please-prematurely-wear-out-my-ssd [filesystem]
+    0 6 1,15 * * root wiper.sh --commit --please-prematurely-wear-out-my-ssd [filesystem]

 The amusingly named "--please-prematurely-wear-out-my-ssd" is required to skip the prompt that usually appears when using --commit.
 I assume it exists to stop